-While we at Logo.com have our own comfortable dedicated office space to work from now, we have used co-working spaces in the past.
+While we at Logo.com have our own comfortable dedicated office space to work from while creating the best logo maker, we have used co-working spaces in the past.
 We know that many small and medium sized businesses, as well as remote workers for large companies, and of course, individual contractors love to use co-working spaces.
 Before you join one though, consider what others have to say about their experiences.
 We asked for input on what people wish they knew before choosing a communal workspace like WeWork and others.
 Here's what they had to say:

 It's a lot harder to get work done than I had thought.
 Rubbing elbows with so many amazing entrepreneurs became more like a networking event than a place to get a job done at first.
 After I got to know everybody, we were able to get down to business, and the community space was beautiful.
 I bought some noise-cancelling headphones and tapped into the supply of unlimited coffee and snacks.
 Still, after a while, three days a week I would take myself out to a long lunch and get work done at a table at a restaurant and be served a full meal for what it costs for a day at a workspace (I don't need a printer.. or that much coffee!